ehharris/ReactJS-Website/team/sprint3.md

 #### Incomplete Epics in Sprint Backlog

 We weren't able to change the trip and save changes.
-Also, choosing what is displayed in the itinerary,  and finishing up testing.
+Also, the options to be displayed in the itinerary (except for latitude and longitude) and finishing up testing were incomplete.

 * User: I'd like even shorter trips
 * User: I want to choose what information is displayed in the itinerary and map.